[HISTORY: Adopted by the Town Board of the Town of Riverhead as indicated in article histories. Amendments noted where applicable.]

 Any person who shall fail to comply with a written order of the Building Inspector within the time fixed for compliance therewith, and any owner, builder, architect, tenant, contractor, subcontractor, construction superintendent or their agents or any other person taking part or assisting in the construction or use of any building who shall knowingly violate any of the applicable provisions of the New York State Building Construction Code or any order, notice, directive, permit or certificate of the Building Inspector made thereunder, shall upon conviction thereof, be punishable by a fine of not more than $500 or 30 days in jail, or both.
 Each day that a violation continues after receipt of written notice of the same shall be deemed a separate offense.

-This section shall not apply to violations of the provisions of the New York State Building Construction Code punishable under § 385 of the Executive Law
+This section shall not apply to violations of the provisions of the New York State Building Construction Code punishable under § 385 of the Executive Law of the State of New York, nor to violations of the provisions of the Multiple Residence Law punishable under § 304 of the Multiple Residence Law of the State of New York.

 Civil penalties.
 In addition to the criminal penalties set forth herein, the Town Attorney is authorized to pursue any and all actions in law or equity, including but not limited to actions for compensatory damages; civil penalties; to compel compliance, or to restrain by injunction, violations of this chapter; and any other remedies which the Town Attorney may deem necessary and proper.